PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 ![Characteristics](../images/blog/what-is-a-growth-engineer/characteristics.png)

 1. **Entrepreneurial**.
 Growth engineers have an interest in the business as a whole as well as the hustle to find ways to improve it.
-They find areas they can make a large impact on the core business metrics, and develop solutions themselves to improve those metrics.
+They find areas they can make a large impact on the growth metrics, and develop solutions themselves to improve those metrics.
 Like an entrepreneur, they are independent and scrappy.
 2. **Experimental.** Growth ideas need testing in the real world, and this means growth engineers are like scientists: they experiment a lot.
 This means developing multiple solutions for a problem, having a testing framework, building their implementations, and evaluating its success.
 Growth engineers care more about real results from experiments than designing the perfect experiment.
 3. **Data-driven.** More so than other engineering roles, they care about usage data and it heavily informs how they work.
 They use data to inform and evaluate all the experiments they do.
 They need data, and the ability to analyze that data, to know which ideas to work on and how their proposed solutions are working.
 4. **Curious.** Although it sounds a bit cliche, being curious enables growth engineers to discover new opportunities, grasp new technologies, and figure out whatever they need to drive growth.
 Growth engineers work with more tools and technologies than traditional engineers do.
 This means more learning, and being unafraid to dive into new subjects.